 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer treatments that may be more effective.
-Investigating new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.
+Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.

 Descriptions of the most common treatment options for NHL are listed below.
 Four main types of treatment are used for NHL in children: chemotherapy, immunotherapy, radiation treatment, and stem cell/bone marrow transplantation.
 Sometimes, the treatments are used in combination.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 The treatment of childhood NHL often involves prolonged hospital stays during each treatment cycle (one to two weeks).
 Some of the treatments may cause significant mucositis (inflammation of the mucous membranes) that may lead to pain, discomfort, and difficulty eating and drinking.
 Be sure to talk with your child’s health care team about ways to relieve such side effects.